Goals and Benefits of a Sales Assessment

 These four revenue drivers have an exponential impact on revenue and deserve careful scrutiny.
 Uncovering inefficiencies with these four will allow you to solve problems that are negatively impacting revenue.
 An assessment will also help you prioritize which areas to work on first.

 Most companies focus on increasing volume and velocity.
 They look at the health of their pipeline and how many opportunities exist at each stage of the sales cycle.
 Volume and velocity organizations focus on adding more top-of-funnel opportunities.
-The mentally is, if it’s getting twice as hard to sell, we will increase headcount and marketing budget to bring more leads into the pipeline.
+The mentality is, “If it’s getting twice as hard to sell, we will increase headcount and marketing budget to bring more leads into the pipeline.”

 A sales assessment is not just about numbers, but you must understand the numbers if you want to improve results.
-Other areas your organization could audit include the hiring process, the compensation plan, the technology stack, social selling on LinkedIn and your sales content is leveraged to more the sales forward.
+Other areas your organization could audit include the hiring process, the compensation plan, the technology stack, social selling on LinkedIn, and leveraging sales content to move the sales forward.
 You will want to prioritize based on the low-hanging fruit.
 A detailed sales audit will provide insights on what areas you can achieve the biggest wins.

 Creating a sales audit requires time and planning.
 These are two major obstacles to why many companies skip sales audits altogether.
-But if you want increased efficiencies, improved profits, and happy customers a sales audit is a necessary exercise.
-In our experience we’ve found an external auditor brings a fresh perspective and prevents any funny-business when reporting the numbers.
+But if you want increased efficiencies, improved profits, and happy customers, a sales audit is a necessary exercise.
+In our experience we’ve found an external auditor brings a fresh perspective and prevents any shady behaviors when reporting the numbers.
 External sales audits also ensure ethical reporting of sales numbers and accurate sales reports.

 If you have performed internal sales audits in the past and sales have plateaued, an external audit may be the next option.
 Most companies are aware when sales is underperforming, but figuring out the how-to correct it can be a challenge.
 In addition, your company may have transitioned to a virtual or hybrid sales environment and lack baseline best practices to gauge performance.
 In which case an external audit would be helpful.